 Tel: (01924) 213050

-Some private services such as private medical certificates, insurance forms, passport photographs etc. must be paid for by the patient.
-A list of charges is available on request from the Administration Team.
-You should expect to have to wait up to 28 days for the doctor to complete insurance forms and similar documents.
+Some private services such as private medical certificates, insurance forms and passport forms are carried out by the practice, and a charge is made for these services.
+A list of fees is available on request from the administration team.
+You should expect to have to wait up to 28 days for the GP to complete private forms and documents.